microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/discovery.rst

     :requires: :req:`update`, :req:`locks`

+..  action:: convert

+    An action that converts a document in a binary format, such as ``doc``, into a modern format, like ``docx``, so that it can be edited in Office Online.
+See :ref:`conversion` for more information about this action.

+    :requires: :req:`update`, :req:`locks`

 ..  action:: getinfo

     An action that returns a set of URLs that can be used to execute automated test cases.
 This action is only used